srikanthkakumanu/DSA/newio/README.md

 **Note**: De-serialization of untrusted data is inherently dangerous and should be avoided.
 Untrusted data should be carefully validated meaning that it is advisable to follow Serialization and De-serialization guidelines such as **do not serialize sensitive data** etc.

 **Byte Stream**: ObjectInputStream, ObjectOutputStream </br>

+## **Piped Streams**

+---

+Pipes are used to channel the output from one thread into the input of another thread. **Pipes** in IO provides **a link between two threads running in JVM at the same time**.
+So, Pipes are used both as **source** or **destination**.
+A pipe is said to be **broken** if a thread that was providing data bytes to the connected piped output stream is no longer alive.

+The **advantage with pipe streams** is that **the output from one method could be piped into the next** otherwise (without pipe streams) the program would have to store the results somewhere (such as in a file or in memory) between each step.
+In essence, a method's output could be used as the input for another so that **you could string a series of method calls together to perform a higher-order function**.

+**Byte Stream**: PipedInputStream, PipedOutputStream </br>
+**Character Stream**: PipedReader, PipedWriter </br>

 </div>